Safety and Security Measures

 - Six full-time public safety officers stationed in and monitoring each NSU University School building

-- One full-time, armed Davie police officer stationed in front center circle
+- Two full-time, armed Davie police officers stationed in front center circle

 - Intruder keys for each employee, which provide the ability to lock a door from the inside when in a classroom